Most Expensive Bass Guitars Available Today (2025 Updated)

 Motown bassist James Jamerson is one of the most legendary bass players in the world.
 He was inducted into the Rock n’ Roll Hall of Fame and is responsible for the bass lines in some of Motown’s greatest songs, from the 60s and 70s specifically.

 Jamerson played a Fender Precision Bass from 1961.
 In 2017, his bass sold at an auction for over $68,000.
 While Jamerson’s bass still has the beautiful sunburst color, it’s faded due to years of being played.
-This is what truly makes his bass special.
+This added character is arguably what makes the bass so unique and timeless.

 Fodera's Anthony Jackson Presentation II Bass